4 october 2019

 ‘The challenge is that some sensitive categories we don’t want to discriminate against (race, religion and handicap) are not labelled in our databases (nor would we want to do so).
 But how then can we formally test against possible unconscious bias?’

 There is absolutely no link between breakfast and artificial intelligence.
 But if you combine them, you get great results: 5 fantastic speakers explaining the value of AI for HR.
 Do you want to know more about artificial intelligence?
-Read our first blog post.
-Do you want to join our events?
-Subscribe here for our HR events.
+Read how artificial intelligence can optimise your recruitment process.